Getting your CD track info to show up on computers

 Ann Arbor, MI 48108

-Your CD or DVD will go through a data entry and scanning process in which everything from credits to track and chapter listings to cover art will be entered into the database.
-AMG editors may also assign descriptors such as genres, styles, and moods to the title.
-Your product will then be stored in our archive in case there is a future need to review, add to, or correct the data.
-Your product should appear on our web site within 4-6 weeks after we receive your materials.
+Your CD or DVD will go through data entry, scanning, and sampling processes, in which everything from credits to track listings to cover art to sound samples will be added to the database.
+Rovi editors may also assign descriptors such as genres, styles, and moods to the artist or album.
+Your product will then be stored in Rovi’s archive in case there is a future need to review, update, or correct the data.

 FreeDB